 To enable the Company to speak with a single voice, as a general matter, senior management serves as the primary spokesperson for the Company and is responsible for communicating with various constituencies, including stockholders, on behalf of the Company.
 Directors may participate in discussions with stockholders and other constituencies on issues where Board-level involvement is appropriate.
-In addition, the Board is kept informed by Company management of the Company's stockholder engagement efforts.
+In addition, the Board is kept informed by senior management of the Company's stockholder engagement efforts.

-Code of Business Conduct and Ethics
+Code of Conduct

-Our Board has adopted a Code of Business Conduct and Ethics that establishes the standards of ethical conduct applicable to all our directors, officers, and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-It addresses, among other matters, compliance with laws and policies, conflicts of interest, corporate opportunities, regulatory reporting, external communications, confidentiality requirements, insider trading, proper use of assets, and how to report compliance concerns.
-A copy of the code is available on our website located at https://investors.progenity.com, under "Corporate Governance."
+Our Board has adopted a Code of Business Conduct and Ethics that establishes the standards of ethical conduct applicable to all our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+It addresses, among other matters, compliance with laws and policies, conflicts of interest, corporate opportunities, regulatory reporting, external communications, confidentiality requirements, insider trading, proper use of assets and how to report compliance concerns.
+A copy of the code is available on our website at the address set forth on the first page of this Proxy Statement, under "Governance."
 We intend to disclose any amendments to the code, or any waivers of its requirements, on our website to the extent required by applicable rules.
 Our Board is responsible for applying and interpreting the code in situations where questions are presented to it.